-Wireless Security Setup Wizard
+Wireless Connection Setup Wizard

-To run the security wizard, click on Setup at the top and then click Launch Wireless Security Setup Wizard.
+To run the security wizard, browse to the Setup page and then click the Wireless Connection Setup Wizard button.

 Enter the SSID (Service Set Identifier).
 The SSID is the name of your wireless network.
 Create a name using up to 32 characters.
 The SSID is case-sensitive.